SETI/rms-website/website/README.md

 		goto loop

 	then run it like so:

 		rsyncer

 __Note:__ Before doing step 3 putting that rsync on repeat, make sure you've done the full rsync at least once:

 	rsync -a -v _site/ /Users/lballard/sites/ringsnode

+To run a simple DEBUG envinroment on windows:
+You will need 2 shell windows:
+1) cd website
+   jekyll build --watch

+2) cd website\_site
+   python -m http.server 4000   <or whatever socket you prefer>